-Asian shares mostly higher after wobbly day on Wall Street
+World shares mostly higher after wobbly day on Wall Street

 Elsewhere, the Kospi in Seoul added 1.1% to 2,667.49.
 Australia’s S&P/ASX 200 surged 1.3% to 7,356.90.

-Wall Street ended Wednesday with a lackluster finish as traders braced for more earnings reports from major U.S. companies this week.
+Wall Street ended Wednesday with a lackluster finish as traders braced for more earnings reports from major U.S. companies.
+Twitter, Apple and Amazon will report their results on Thursday.